MicrosoftPremier/VstsExtensions/PostBuildCleanup/en-US/overview.md

 You can find the changes notes for this task [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/PostBuildCleanup/en-US/changeNotes.md).

 ### Known Issues
+- Task is not properly working with YAML pipelines and we will not provide a version that is fully compatible with YAML.
+Please see [YAML Guidance](./yamlGuidance.md) for more information.
 - We are phasing out Team Foundation Server 2015.
 If you're still using Team Foundation Server 2015, please stay on version 2.x of the extension which can be downloaded [here](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/PostBuildCleanup/archive/MSPremier.PostBuildCleanup-2.1.2.vsix).
 For newer versions of Team Foundation Server or Azure DevOps Services please use version 3.x and higher.

 ### Support